Biko (Filipino Sweet Sticky Rice)

-Biko is a favourite Filipino dessert.
-It uses only 4 ingredients, which, in a pinch, can even be cut right down to 3 and is so easy to make and requires no special tools or pans.
+Biko is my all-time favourite Filipino dessert or merienda (snack) item.
+It uses only 4 ingredients—which, in a pinch, can even be cut all the way down to 3—and is so easy to make.

 - 4 cups sweet rice

 Preparation time 15mins

 Pour coconut milk and a few cup of water into a pot and let it come to a simmer over medium heat.
 When simmering, add in the rice and stir continually to stop burning.
 Lower the heat if necessary.
 Preheat oven to 350°F.

 When rice is fully cooked, sticky and nearly dry (it will look like sticky risotto), about 10 to 15 minutes, add 1 cup brown sugar.
 (Note: If rice is already sticky but not yet fully cooked, add small amounts of water, stir and continue cooking.
 Rice must be fully cooked before it goes into the oven.)
 Stir well and take off heat.
 Pour into a lightly buttered 9×13-inch pan and smooth the top.
 Mix the remaining 1 cup brown sugar and coconut cream until smooth and pour it over the rice.

 Bake for about 1 hour or up to 1 1/2 hours, until topping is dark brown and has thickened.
 Cool barely before serving.